Alvearie/de-identification/docs/masking-providers.md

 #### OCCUPATION

->   By default, this replaces an occupation with a randomly-selected occupation.
+>   By default, this provider replaces an occupation with a randomly-selected occupation.
->   However, if the option **occupation.mask.generalize** is set to **true**, this
+>   However, if the option **maskGeneralize** is set to **true**, this provider
->   generalizes an occupation to its respective category.
+>   generalizes an occupation to one of its associated occupational categories.
 The categories
 >   of occupations are based on the 2010 Standard Occupational Classification (SOC).

 | **Option name**            | **Type** | **Description**                   | **Default value** |